cvs-health/testilo/README.md

       which: 'axe',
       withItems: true,
       rules: [],
-      what: 'Axe core, all rules'
+      what: 'Axe core, all rules, with details'
     },
     {
       type: 'test',